matoous/dzxcz/content/books/the_road_to_character.md

 ### Takeaways

-Rougly rephrased takeways from the last chapter of the book:
+Roughly rephrased takeways from the last chapter of the book:

 1. _We don't live for happiness, we live for holiness_
   - we seek to live live of purpose, righteousness, and virtue, not just for pleasure